wevm/frog/.changeset/seven-birds-float.md

 "frog": patch
 ---

 Introduced `.image` handler to handle images separately from the frame handler.
-It's intended to be used for implementing refreshing initial frame images.